memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 ### Magic functions

-Major part of defining the "Magic function" is similar to query procedures.
-The steps of defining a callback and registering arguments are repeated in the magic functions, only with the different syntax.
+A major part of defining the "Magic function" is similar to query procedures.
+The steps of defining a callback and registering arguments are repeated in the magic functions, only with a different syntax.

-To define a function, first step is to define a callback.
+To define a function, the first step is to define a callback.
 The example only shows C++ code.

 ```cpp
 namespace {